A Hands-On Approach: Effectively Treating Pain With Manual Therapy

-- Massage.
 Massage treatments performed by a pain relief specialist are a bit different than those you might receive at a spa.
 They are meant to be more therapeutic in nature, rather than relaxing.
-At Movement Matters, we use therapeutic massage treatments as a way to manipulate the soft tissues.
-This is done through deep pressure and rhythmic stretching, allowing our pain relief specialist to find and mobilize areas of your body that are heavily restricted.
+At Movement Matters, our physical therapist uses therapeutic massage treatments as a way to manipulate the soft tissues.
+This is done through deep pressure and rhythmic stretching, allowing our pain relief specialist.
+To find and mobilize areas of your body that are heavily restricted.
 By doing this, our pain relief specialist is able to break up any scar tissue or adhesions in the affected body part(s).

 How can I get started on manual therapy treatments?

 We have one of the most highly trained pain relief specialist in Warwick, NY.
 He is a movement expert, equipped in diagnosing and treating painful conditions and disorders.
 Many of the disorders he treat occur following surgical procedures, especially a total joint replacement.
 However, pain relief therapy is also an effective treatment method for injuries, accidents, or illnesses – essentially, anything that makes you feel weak and unable to function at your optimum physical level.

 Our pain relief specialist will design a personalized treatment plan for you that will likely include several different therapies.
 In order to improve your overall function.
 For example, some targeted exercises may focus on improving balance and strength.
 While others may focus more on improving your range of motion.

 Manual therapy is a crucial part of a recovery plan, as it helps to reduce pain.
 And swelling, minimize inflammation, and increase your range of motion.
 If you are interested in learning more about the hands-on approach of manual therapy, contact our Warwick, NY pain relief therapy practice today.
 At Movement Matters, we are dedicated to treating your pain and helping you get active once again!